140th New York Infantry Regiment: 1862

-Washington DC Defense and Frericksburg
+Washington DC Defense and Fredericksburg

 The 140th NY left Rochester by train on September 19, 1862, en route to Washington DC after brief stops in Auburn, NY and Elmira, NY for fitting out and supply.
 The regiment first served in the Provisional Brigade, Casey's Division in the defensive fortifications around Washington, DC.

 The 140th NY was then transferred to the XII Corps, 2nd Division, 2nd Brigade of the Army of the Potomac by October 1862.

 In November, 1862 the regiment was reassigned to the V Corps, 2nd Division, 3rd Brigade of the Army of the Potomac.
 From then on the 140th NY would remain with the V Corps of the Army of the Potomac and see action in, or be present in reserve at most of the major campaigns and engagements in the Eastern Theater of the American Civil War until cessation of hostilities.

 The 140th NY first saw combat between December 12–15, 1862 at the Battle of Fredericksburg.
 After Fredericksburg, the regiment camped through December at Falmouth, VA.